 Gatorland

-Gatorland is technically in Orlando, but it’s about 20 to 30 minutes away from the theme park areas.
-Where else can you get up close and personal with wildlife such as alligators, crocodiles, birds, deer, zebras and more?
-You can enjoy shows, a petting zoo, a swamp walk and more.
+Gatorland is technically in Orlando, but it’s about 20 to 30 minutes away from the theme park areas, depending on where you're staying.
+Where else can you get up close and personal with wildlife such as alligators, crocodiles, birds, bobcats, snakes and more?
+You can enjoy shows, a petting zoo, and so much more!
 Still up for thrills?
 Try the Screamin’ Gator Zip Line!

 Airboat Tour

 If you’ve never been on an airboat, you’re in for an adventure.
-You’ll glide through the Florida Everglades, consisting of marshes, rivers and swamps, and get to see wildlife.
+You’ll glide through the Florida Everglades, consisting of marshes, rivers and swamps and get to see wildlife.
 You might catch a glimpse of eagles, turkeys, wild boar or even an alligator!
 At Wild Florida, you can also hop in the car after your airboat ride to go through the Safari Park drive-thru.
-At the Gator Park, you and your tadpoles can watch, touch and feed native Florida animals and watch an alligator demonstration.
+At Gator Park, you and your family can take an airboat tour or watch an alligator demonstration.

 We took an airboat tour on a recent visit and saw so many alligators!
 The smaller the airboat, the more places you can access.
-Our hearts leaped when we slid across the land!
+Our hearts jumped out of our chests when we slid across the land!
 So exciting!

 What to Do About an Hour (or Two) from Orlando